microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 ### A note on the GazeInput capability

-If you are using the MRTK-provided build tooling (i.e. by going to the Mixed Reality Toolkit -> Utilities -> Build Window) to build the AppX, the MRTK build tools can automatically enable the GazeInput capability for you.
-In order to this, you need to make sure that the 'Gaze Input Capability' is checked on the 'Appx Build Options' tab:
+The MRTK-provided build tooling (i.e. Mixed Reality Toolkit -> Utilities -> Build Window) can automatically enable the GazeInput capability for you.
+In order to do this, you need to make sure that the 'Gaze Input Capability' is checked on the 'Appx Build Options' tab:

 ![MRTK Build Tools](../Images/EyeTracking/mrtk_et_buildsetup.png)

 This tooling will find the AppX manifest after the Unity build is completed and manually add the GazeInput capability.
-**Note that this tooling is NOT active if you are using Unity's built-in Build Window** (i.e. File -> Build Settings).
+**Note that this tooling is NOT active when using Unity's built-in Build Window** (i.e. File -> Build Settings).
-If you build using Unity's build window, you will need to manually add the capability after the Unity build.
+When using Unity's build window, the capability will need to manually added after the Unity build.

 ## Setting up eye tracking step-by-step
 ### Setting up the scene